survive-the-century/survive-the-century/book/text/ending_2100-billionaire-saviours.md

 # How did you get here?

-You allowed capitalists to run rampant and did not ever address inequality.
+You allowed capitalists to run rampant and did not ever address&nbsp;inequality.

 {% include call-to-action
     hyperlink="https://tinyurl.com/2p89vdnu"